Greta and the Goblin King ONLY

-a Mylena Chronicles book by Chloe Jacobs
+a Mylena Chronicles novel by Chloe Jacobs

 While trying to save her brother from a witch’s fire four years ago, Greta was thrown in herself, falling through a portal to Mylena, a dangerous world where humans are the enemy and every ogre, ghoul, and goblin has a dark side that comes out with the eclipse.